hardillb/node-red-alexa-home-skill-web/docs/troubleshooting.rst

 Re-link Your Account
 ################
-If you are still struggling to get the service working it is definitely worth un-linking/ disabling the service via your smart assistant application and re-linking/ enabling the service.
+If you are still struggling to get the service working it is definitely worth un-linking/ disabling the service.
+Issues this may fix include:

-Some long-term users of the service have been linked with a **development-only** edition of the service which can expire after 90 days of development inactivity.
-Since the majority of development work occurs in the API/ back-end it is highly likely that this can be a re-occurring issue.
+* Discovery of new devices not working (Some long-term users of the service have been linked with a **development-only** edition of the service which can expire after 90 days of development inactivity.)

-The production version of the service is a "permanent" fixture.

-.. tip:: Before re-linking your account it is worth clearing your account "tokens" - use the "Delete Tokens" button found on the "My Account" page.
+* Commands to existing devices not working

+This is a three step process:

+1. Use the Alexa/ Google Home smart assistant application to disable the service.
+2. Browse to `My Account <https://red.cb-net.co.uk/my-account>`_ and hit Delete Tokens.
+3. Re-link your Account via the Alexa/ Google Home smart assistant application.

+.. tip:: Don't skip the "Delete Tokens" step, you're likely to continue having issues unless you complete this step.

 Still Stuck?